 Here's one idea if you have a mortgage loan.
 You should consider whether you should pay it off before you begin saving for retirement.
 Or whether you should use the low cost mortgage finance for other investments that have higher returns.

-If you pay off the mortgage, then you'll be debt free, freed of the stress of paying a monthly mortgage payment and there will no longer be a drag on your cash flow after you retire.
+If you pay off the mortgage, then you'll be debt free.
+Freed of the stress of paying a monthly mortgage payment.
+You'll pay no rent to pay and there will no longer be a drag on your cash flow after you retire.

-So you should consider your own personal situation.
+The decision depends on your own personal situation.
 What will suit you best?
-You may also opt for loan modification if you need the cash and want to reduce the current payments.
+Another option to consider is to opt for loan modification if you need the cash and want to reduce the current payments.